crawl/crawl/crawl-ref/docs/crawl_manual.rst

   In order to survive with this limitation, Gnolls use their universal knowledge to take advantage of every resource they find in the Dungeon.
-They also have powerful noses adapted to the Dungeon's scents, allowing them to easily locate where treasures lay hidden.
+They also have a knack for finding items, allowing them to easily locate the Dungeon's hidden treasures.

 Intermediate Species